 I have always marveled at how the love of learning emerges when students and teachers work together and find fun and fulfillment in their teamwork.

-I'm very enthusiastic about tutoring American History.
-My degrees are all in this area, and I have taught this subject at all levels, from fourth graders to graduate students, for thirty years.
+I'm very enthusiastic about tutoring history.
+My degrees are all in this area, and I have taught this subject at all levels, from fourth-graders to graduate students, for thirty years.

 I've coached younger Little League teams in San Francisco, Burlingame, San Mateo, and Hillsborough.
 My coaching philosophy is to show how much fun baseball activities can be.
 Throwing and fielding come first -- as parallels to communication, helpfulness, and thoughtfulness.
 Learning proper arm motions and "getting in front of the ball" are necessary basics.
 Batting comes next as a combination of seeing, arm movement, and weight-shifting.
 The separate motions all need to work together -- as if in teamwork -- to have fun while improving and excelling.

 I have helped numerous students read, critique, and express their views on a broad range of classic works.
 My degrees are in History, and I have specialized in intellectual currents, including the original meaning and enduring significance of the greatest literature.
 Classic epics, mythology, history, philosophy, poetry, plays, and novels are both timeless and time-bound, meaning across time and meaning in times: in the times they first appeared and in later times when they are read and discussed anew.

 As a college professor, I took special care to instruct my students in writing essays.
 I published an essay in the freshman orientation handbook on the topic of writing essays for college essay tests.
 As a published biographer, I am very interested in personal narratives, and I counsel students by encouraging students to express and present their individual strengths.

 My degrees are in U.S. History, and I am a first year law student who has taken criminal law.
 In college, I researched and wrote about the prisoner furlough system in Massachusetts for James Q. Wilson.